tweet-sevak/thescriptninja.github.io/_posts/2019-04-16-Add-time-to-a-Jekyll-blog_post.markdown

 ---
 layout: post
-title: "Add time to a Jekyll blog post"
+title: "How to: Add time to a Jekyll blog post"
 date: 2019-04-16 22:09:18 IST
 description: "Discovered this accidentally, and it is stupid easy"
 author: Parth Paradkar